How do I connect to Remote Desktop via LAN?

 Step 6.
 Follow the same steps on how to use Remote Desktop Connection over LAN; you can connect to a remote desktop over the internet now.

-An easier way to access remote desktop over LAN & over internet
+An easier way to access remote desktops over LAN & internet

 ✔ Note: AnyViewer also releases mobile apps for you to access a computer from an Android device, iPhone, or iPad.